bt-glv/nvim-config/README.md

 # LSP (autocomplete) support

 - By default, this config is configured to use local lsp servers for lua, typescript and nix.
+- That is due to problems running those lsp server with mason on NixOS systems, wich more often than not are used to develop this config.
-- To manage them automatically with mason, or add more local lsp servers, see `lsp/settings`.
+- To change this behaviour and manage them automatically with mason, or add more local lsp servers, see `lsp/settings`.

 </br>